Blog

 1. Review Asset Records:

 Obtain the fixed asset register and reconcile it with the general ledger.
-Ensure each acquisition and disposal is recorded.
-Confirm assets are categorized correctly and complete.
+Next, ensure each acquisition and disposal is recorded.
+Finally, confirm assets are categorized correctly and complete.

 2. Physical Inspection:

 Select assets (often by risk or materiality) and physically inspect them.
-Verify the existence and condition of each asset listed in the records.
-This step catches missing or impaired items.
+Next, verify the existence and condition of each asset listed in the records.
+In doing so, this step catches missing or impaired items.
+This step catches missing or impaired items and helps verifying assets satisfy Sarbanes-Oxley (SOX) internal control requirements for asset existence.

 3. Ownership and Documentation: